wellbrained/Chatbot-Scripts-Collab-/README.md

 # Streamlabs Chatbot Scripts (Formerly AnkhBot)
-Scripts for the Streamlabs Chatbot
+Scripts for the Streamlabs Chatbot to interact with your community on streaming platforms.

 You can find more infos and download it here: https://streamlabs.com/chatbot